nbenhajhassiieu2024-droid/StudyLink-Code/README.md

 This algorithm works well because it uses efficient data structures.
 The dictionary allows fast access to each user, the sets let us compare information quickly, and the binary heap helps us retrieve the best matches without wasting time.
 The overall process is efficient and grows well even if many students use the app.
 This makes it a practical and effective solution for StudyLink.

 # Files explained #
-**ads.py**	our main program: containing user cretion and management, the scoring logic, heap ranking algorithm, annd the menu
+**ads.py**	our main program: containing user cretion and management, the scoring logic, heap ranking algorithm, and the menu

 **README.md** the document containing the explanation of how to install run and understand the full project